A River Community Unlike Any Other

 Akwesasne Culture and Traditions

-Akwesasne Mohawk people are part of the Haudenosaunee, which means the “people of the longhouse” or “people who build a house.”
-The Haudenosaunee are often referred to as the six nations of the [...]
+Akwesasne Mohawk people are part of the Haudenosaunee, which means the “people of the longhouse.”
+The Haudenosaunee are often referred to as the Six Nations of the Iroquois Confederacy.

 Thanksgiving Address